melissamonk-NOAA/Vermilion_2021/doc/north.md

 - Mirror the recreational discard fleets’ selectivity curves to the corresponding retained fleets (PC or PR) rather than fitting to discard length comps as in the base model.

-Trends in spawning output for the northern California assessment model were generally robust to this set of sensitivities (Figure \@ref(fig:sens1-spawnbio)).
+Trends in spawning output for the northern California assessment model were generally robust to this set of sensitivities (Figure \@ref(fig:sens1-spawnb)).
 Best estimates from all runs were within the estimated range of uncertainty for the base model.
 Steepness was estimated at a higher value than the prior mean (estimated at 0.94 vs. fixed at 0.72).
 Similarly, stock status did not vary greatly among this set of sensitivity runs, with only a minor increase in 2021 relative spawning output when using McAllister-Ianelli weights and a slight decrease when estimating steepness (Figure \@ref(fig:sens1-bratio)).
 The use of McAllister-Ianelli weights had the greatest impact on estimated recruitment deviations (Figure \@ref(fig:sens1-recdev)).
 This weighting method significantly reduced the magnitude of the 2016 year class, and generally increased the variance of the estimated deviations.
-The McAllister-Ianelli method gives greater weight to the composition data for this model (Table \@ref(tab:sense1)), and resulted in lower estimates of the male and female natural mortality rates (Table \@ref(tab:data-weight)).
+The McAllister-Ianelli method gives greater weight to the composition data for this model (Table \@ref(tab:sens1)), and resulted in lower estimates of the male and female natural mortality rates (Table \@ref(tab:data-weights)).

-Trends in spawning output for the southern California assessment model were generally robust to this set of sensitivities, with the exception of recent estimates of spawning output which were much lower when using McAllister-Ianelli data weights, relative to the Francis method used in the base model (Figure \@ref(fig:sens1-spawnbio)).
-The model tuned to McAllister-Ianelli weights was below target biomass, while the other models that used Francis weights showed similar trends in depletion and were above target biomass (Figure \@ref(fig:sens1-bratio)).
-The McAllister-Ianelli approach estimated a natural mortality rate that was about 20% lower than the Francis method (Table \@ref(tab:drop-one)).
-Best estimates from all runs were within the estimated range of uncertainty for the base model.
-Steepness in the southern region was estimated at a similar value than the prior mean (estimated at 0.77 vs. fixed at 0.72), and estimation of this parameter did not have a large effect on uncertainty in spawning output or recruitment deviations.
-The use of McAllister-Ianelli weights had the greatest impact on estimated recruitment deviations (Figure \@ref(fig:sens1-recdev)).
-This weighting method increased the variance of the estimated deviations as well as the estimated strength of the 1999 year class, relative to the models using the Francis approach.
-Changing the start date of the recruitment deviations had almost no effect.
-The McAllister-Ianelli method gives greater weight to the composition data for this model (Table \@ref(tab:sens1)).

 ## Unresolved Problems and Major Uncertainties